dmartin8/dmartin8.github.io/_posts/2022-06-01-blog-post-title-from-file-name.md

 Changes are uploaded once a day and always ready to version and deployment.
 If there is something we do not want to show, we must follow strategies like: features flags or branch by abstraction.

 #### Git hooks
-A tool that allows us to test before commit.
+A tool that allows us to test before a git action.
+Inside ./git/hooks there are the files you can prepare.
+Example: if you would like to do tests automatically before a commit, you shall incate it in pre-commit file (exec youTestCommand)

 #### Version by commit date
 For this, it is necesary two components: